 Conversely, weak images can negatively impact your listings.
 Dull or blurry photos, and even the wrong number of images on a listing can make a big difference.

-Not should your images be of high quality, they should also adhere to Amazon’s product image requirements.
-Like everything else regarding selling on Amazon, staying 100% compliant to its Terms of Service is very important.
+Not only should your images be of high quality, they should also adhere to Amazon’s product image requirements.
+Like everything else regarding selling on Amazon, staying 100% compliant with its Terms of Service is very important.

-In this post, we’ll go over Amazon’s Product Image Requirements, along with best practices to make your images stand out among from the competition.
+In this post, we’ll go over Amazon’s product image requirements, along with best practices to make your images stand out from the competition.

 If you want to be successful on Amazon, you have to play by Amazon’s rules—especially when it comes to product images.
 The last thing you want is for Amazon to suppress your listing because you violated the image requirements.